turingschool/curriculum/source/academy/workshops/csv/iii.markdown

 Then we're missing some constants.
 Add all the necessary requires to `lib/phone_book.rb`.

-** FROM HERE **

 ## Running the entire test suite

-It's getting a bit tedious to run each of the test files to make sure that a change doesn't affect any of the other parts of the code.
+It's getting a bit tedious to run each of the test files to make sure that a change in one place doesn't affect any of the other parts of the code.
 We can create a rake task to run all the tests at once.

 Create a `Rakefile`, with the following code: